jjaguayo/docker-stacks/README.md

 * Nengo 2.3.1

 # Basic Use

-The following command starts a restartable container with a Jupyter notebook server listening for HTTP connections on port 8888 and capable of running Nengo models.
+The following command downloads an image from DockerHub and starts a container using the image `jjaguayo/nengo-scipy-jupyter`.
+The image has a Jupyter notebook server, listening for HTTP connections on port 8888, capable of running Nengo models.

 ```
     docker run -it --restart=always -p 8888:8888 jjaguayo/nengo-scipy-jupyter